JuliaLogging/LoggingExtras.jl/README.md

 The Filters, only filter, the Sinks only sink, the transformers only Transform.

 We can contrast this to the the `ConsoleLogger` (the standard logger in the REPL).
-The `ConsoleLogger` is an in-pure sink.
+The `ConsoleLogger` is an impure sink.
 As well as displaying logs to the user (as a Sink);
 it uses the log content, in the form of the `max_log` kwarg to decide if a log should be displayed (Active Filtering);
 and it has a min_enabled_level setting, that controls if it will accept a message at all (Early Filtering, in particular see `MinLevelLogger`).
-If it was to be defined in a compositional way, we would write;
+If it was to be defined in a compositional way, we would write something along the lines of:
 ```
 ConsoleLogger(stream, min_level) =
 	MinLevelLogger(
 		ActiveFilteredLogger(max_log_filter,
 			PureConsoleLogger(stream)